-- Affiliates/Associates may enter more than one team in an age band however, only the highest placed team is eligible for medals.
-The exception to this is when two or less teams compete in a relay then any additional teams competing become eligible for the bronze (or silver and bronze) medal(s). - If more than one Affiliate/Associate nominates a second team and there are not sufficient lanes then the Competition Director shall draw second teams for the available lanes from a hat. - Beyond the above, if sufficient lanes are available, composite teams can be entered at the discretion of the Competition Director.
+- Member countries may enter more than one team in an age band however, only the highest placed team is eligible for medals.
+The exception to this is when two or less teams compete in a relay - then any additional teams competing become eligible for the bronze (or silver and bronze) medal(s). - If more than one Member country nominates a second team and there are not sufficient lanes then the Competition Director shall draw second teams for the available lanes from a hat. - Beyond the above, if sufficient lanes are available, composite teams can be entered at the discretion of the Competition Director.
 Composite teams are not eligible for medals. - The Age Band is determined by adding together the age of each runner (not the age group).
-Teams must be entered in the age bracket that their total indicates (moving to a lower age bracket is not permissible). - An Affiliate/Associate team cannot be a combination of women and men - All teams, indicating team members and up to two reserves must be submitted to the Competition Director at least two hours before the nominated event. - A team can only race with the athletes nominated on their final entry form. - Nominated runners can run in any order, not necessarily the order shown on the entry form.
+Teams must be entered in the age bracket that their total indicates (moving to a lower age bracket is not permissible). - A Member country's 4 x 200m relay team can be a combination of women and men FFMM - All teams, indicating team members and up to two reserves must be submitted to the Competition Director at least two hours before the nominated event. - A team can only race with the athletes nominated on their final entry form. - Nominated runners must run in the order shown on the entry form.